Skip to main content

 Language Requirements

-International students must show a good Mastery of Spanish.
-Students whose mother tongue is not Spanish must have B2 level (according to CEFR) of Spanish proficiency at the moment of applying.
+International students must have a good level of Spanish language ability.
+Students whose mother tongue is not Spanish must have B2 level (according to CEFR) of Spanish proficiency at the time of applying.

 Supporting Documents Required

-• Presentation Letter issued by the International Office of your University.
+• Nomination letter issued by the International Office of your University.

 • Exchange students applying to take Architecture School courses need to upload a 2 letter-size pages (4 sides) portfolio to their Dropbox folders.